Preview & Edit

 Just as walking can be soporific, it is equally energizing.
 As we engage our gait, so spring our thoughts, vital unconscious, and creativity.

 I write while walking.
 Although I type indoors, my sentences self-compose while I am walking.
-In the midst of play, my mind works still.
+Amid play, my mind works still.
 I repeat thoughts until I can retype them verbatim.
 (It’s not coincidental that I fit into a profession that allows - nay demands - daily walking.)

 Vincent van Gogh, a “formidable walker,” unveiled an artist’s eye for fields, suns, and trees, “I walked across a large grassy field there surrounded by trees and houses, with the spire rising high above them.”
 His most coalesced and inspired thoughts often unfolded after long walks.
 He was gathering these single points of creative beginning into his work.